citp/privacy-policy-historical/p/ps/psy/psyche.co.uk.md

-> *The following text is extracted and transformed from the psyche.co.uk privacy policy that was archived on 2016-04-23.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20160423050302id_/https%3A//psyche.co.uk/privacy-policy-i4) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the psyche.co.uk privacy policy that was archived on 2017-08-20.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20170820143524id_/https%3A//psyche.co.uk/privacy-policy-i4) for the most accurate reproduction.*

-# Privacy Policy | Psyche.co.uk
+# Privacy Policy | Psyche

 **Privacy Statement**